 Tim Gunning '21 is an MBA for Executives candidate in the asset management program.
 He reflects upon the first four colloquia of the fall semester which covered broad aspects of asset management.
 The colloquia complemented the program curriculum and put some of the concepts he had recently learned in class into context.
-ICF Faculty Director, William Goetzmann, is also the Faculty Director of the MBA for Executives asset management track and thoughtfully selects the colloquium speakers whose research and background enhances the classroom learning as well.
+ICF Faculty Director, William Goetzmann, is also the Faculty Director of the MBA for Executives asset management track and thoughtfully selects the colloquium speakers whose research and background enhances the classroom learning.

 As a newly welcomed Class of 2021 EMBA student, I am grateful for being able to participate in the Asset Management colloquia series this past Fall, which included four impressive speakers from the Yale community.
 Our first speaker was Aleh Tsyvinski, Arthur M. Okun Professor of Economics.
 He provided a thoughtful conversation on cryptocurrency – a topic that I have been fascinated with, yet found to be intellectually intimidating.
 As an international tax economist, I am probably one of the few people in the asset management track at SOM who does not actually practice anything akin to asset management.
 In that respect, I have found many mainstream finance topics – for example, cryptocurrency and Bitcoin – to be much more abstract to me than most of my cohort, which has made me feel a bit removed from typical finance discussions both inside and outside of the SOM classroom.
 However, Professor Tsyvinski quickly bridged the gap and organized his lecture in a well-rounded manner which was helpful for understanding the nuances of cryptocurrency.